paulstothard/helpful_commands/README.md

 3. Hold **Option** and click on the window.

 To keep the drop shadow perform the last step without holding **Option**.

+### Take a webpage screenshot using Firefox

+1. Press **F12** to open the Firefox Developer Tools.
+2. Enter `:screenshot` into the Web Console to download the current view as a PNG file.

+To save a high-DPI webpage screenshot use `:screenshot --dpr 4`.

+To save a high-DPI full-page webpage screenshot use `:screenshot --dpr 4 --fullpage`.

 ### Create PowerPoint slides from a Markdown file